Anthonyxd22/Applio-app-macOS/README.md

 - A Mac with M1 processor and upwards

 - ## Achievements to be accomplished
-- Being able to train on a Mac integrating MLX
+- Being able to train on a Mac
-- Ubuntu/Linux Support

 - # Getting Started
 - ## Install Python